leanprover-community/aesop/README.md

   When a forward rule has been successfully applied, it will not be tried again when processing its subgoals (and their subgoals, etc.).
 Without this limit, many forward rules would be applied infinitely often.
-- **`elim`**: works like `forward`, but after the rule has been applied, hypotheses that were used as immediate arguments are cleared.
-As the name suggests, this is useful when you want to eliminate a hypothesis.
+- **`destruct`**: works like `forward`, but after the rule has been applied, hypotheses that were used as immediate arguments are cleared.
+This is useful when you want to eliminate a hypothesis.
 E.g. the rule
   ```
-  @[aesop norm elim]
+  @[aesop norm destruct]
   theorem and_elim_right : α ∧ β → α := ...
   ```
   will cause the goal
   ```
   h₁ : (α ∧ β) ∧ γ
   h₂ : δ ∧ ε
   ```
   to be transformed into
   ```